astronomer/docs/software/configure-deployment.md

 description: Learn the ways you can configure individual Airflow Deployments on Astronomer Software
 ---

-An Airflow Deployment on Astronomer is an instance of Apache Airflow that runs in your Astronomer Software cluster.
+An Apache Airflow® Deployment on Astronomer is an instance of Apache Airflow that runs in your Astronomer Software cluster.
 Each Astronomer Software Deployment is hosted on a dedicated Kubernetes namespace, has a dedicated set of resources, and operates with an isolated Postgres metadata database.

 A Deployment typically encapsulates a single use case or context.
 Each Deployment has a number of settings that you can fine-tune so that you're running Airflow optimally for this context.
 Use the following topics to learn more about each available configuration option on an Astronomer Software Deployment.